cuteday/KiRaRay/README.md

 #### Writing new render passes.

 It is possible to write your own render pass, see the examples [here](src/misc/samples/).
-Check these [post-processing passes](src/render/passes/) for more working examples.
+Check [bindless render pass](src/render/rasterize/) (rasterization) or the [post-processing passes](src/render/passes/) for more working examples.

 #### Scene loading

 *Kiraray* provided limited support for importing scenes like OBJ, glTF2 using [Assimp](https://github.com/assimp/assimp.git).
-Animations in glTF2 models could be correctly imported., but skeleton animation is not yet supported. [pbrt-parser](https://github.com/ingowald/pbrt-parser) is used to import [pbrt-v3](https://github.com/mmp/pbrt-v3/) scenes (get some [here](https://benedikt-bitterli.me/resources/), modify the file url to download the pbrt-v3 format models).
+Animations in glTF2 models could be correctly imported, but skeleton animation is not yet supported. [pbrt-parser](https://github.com/ingowald/pbrt-parser) is used to import [pbrt-v3](https://github.com/mmp/pbrt-v3/) scenes (get some [here](https://benedikt-bitterli.me/resources/), modify the file url to download the pbrt-v3 format models).

 ### Epilogue